padrinobook/padrinobook/02-job-vacancy-application.md

       job_vacancy_development.db  job_vacancy_test.db  migrate  schema.rb

-Now we can run [sqlite3](http://www.sqlite.org/) to see, if the users table is in our development database:
+Now let's start [sqlite3](http://www.sqlite.org/), connect to the database, and see if the users table was created
+properly:

 {: lang="bash" }